A high chair for baby is a must-have in any household with babies or young toddlers. It is heavily utilized for at least 3 times a day or even more!

 3. Newborn set

 Mealtime can really become family time right from birth as you no longer have to juggle dinner with the baby in one hand, or having one parent tasked with keeping the baby occupied.
-However, the newborn set is currently not available for the US market.
-We’ll update the information as it becomes available.

 Just bear in mind that Tripp Trapp was initially developed and designed for the European market with the intention of bringing the baby to the table.
 Hence there was no tray initially and was only added for the US market.